 Add To Favorites

 Design a box to hold yummy recipes from diverse family food traditions.
-Collect them in your classroom and around the world.
+Collect them in the classroom and around the world.

 Everybody comes home asking, "What’s for dinner?" but the answers that kids get can be very different depending upon family food traditions.
-In Everybody Cooks Rice, Carrie samples a wide variety of meals being cooked in her neighborhood.
+In Everybody Cooks Rice by Norah Dooley, Carrie samples a wide variety of meals being cooked in her neighborhood.
 Families are from Vietnam, China, Haiti, Puerto Rico, India, Barbados, and Italy.
 Although the ingredients and favors are very different, each household is cooking with rice.

-Collect recipes.
-In your classroom, talk about the origins of your families’ food traditions.
-What common foods, such as rice or bread, can you identify?
+Collect recipes: Invite students to talk about the origins of their families’ food traditions.
+What common foods, such as rice or bread, can be identified?

-Design a recipe box.
-Cut brightly colored paper with Crayola Scissors to cover a recycled tissue box.
+Design a recipe box: Students cut brightly colored paper with Crayola Scissors to cover a recycled tissue box.
 Use Crayola School Glue to attach the paper.

 Draw cooking utensils, food sources, and flags.
 Cut them out and glue them on the recipe box.

-Continue to garnish the box using Crayola Markers and other decorative materials such as aluminum foil (to carry out the cooking theme).
-At home, ask your family to make several new recipes.
+Continue to garnish the box using Crayola Washable Markers and other decorative materials such as aluminum foil (to carry out the cooking theme).
+At home, students ask family cooks to make several new recipes.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step